Paul Hines: Professional career

 Hines started his professional career with the National Association Washington Nationals at the age of seventeen in 1872.
 In eleven games, he batted .224 with eleven hits.
 The following year, he played one last year with Washington (with the Blue Legs) and batted .331 in 39 games.

 He then moved over to the Chicago White Stockings in 1874.
 He batted .295 in 59 games with eighty hits.
 He also stole four bases (the first recorded ones of his career).
 The following year, he batted .328 in 68 games with 101 hits.
 He essentially repeated himself the following year, batting .331 with 101 hits in 64 games; he led the new National League in doubles with 21.
 The White Stockings were the first champions of the NL that year, going 52–14 that year.
 In his last year with Chicago in 1877, he batted .280 in sixty games with 73 hits.

 He moved to the Providence Grays in 1878 and remained there for the next seven years.
 He thrived in his first season with the team in 62 games played, leading the league in batting average (.358), home runs (four), runs batted in (fifty), OPS (.849), and total bases (125).
 As the category of runs batted in (RBI) was not generally recognized at the time, Hines was only given credit as the first "Triple Crown" winner years later.
-On May 8, 1878, he took part in what is believed to an unassisted triple play.
+On May 8, 1878, he took part in what is believed to have been an unassisted triple play.
 Playing at home in the Messer Street Grounds against Boston, runners Jack Manning and Ezra Sutton were on third and second base, respectively; Jack Burdock was up to bat with no outs.
 Burdock hit a short fly to left field that Hines ran hard to catch for an out, and he ran all the way to third base to get Manning out.
 What is in dispute is whether Sutton had in fact rounded third base.
 The rules of the time stated that if both players had passed third base, runners would be out if the fielder had caught a fly ball and then stepped on third base.
 However, second baseman Charles Sweasy was quoted as stating that he had assisted Hines when Sutton had apparently reached third base and tried to run back to second base, as Hines threw the ball to Sweasy at second base.
 First baseman Tim Murnane had stated that it was all done by Hines, even stating so when he became a sportswriter for the Boston Globe.
 For his part, Sutton described himself as having been twenty feet away from third base when the ball was caught.
 The play remains a subject for researchers to discuss, with even official MLB historian John Thorn believing that the play was indeed unassisted (although the official MLB website does not recognize it).
 The scoresheet for the game does not survive as well.